datagen24/dshield-mcp/docs/api/markdown/api_documentation.md

 **Raises**:

+- `ConnectionError` - If not connected to Elasticsearch
-- `Exception` - If the aggregation query fails
+- `RequestError` - If the aggregation query fails

 <a id="elasticsearch_client.ElasticsearchClient.stream_dshield_events"></a>